 Our school Equality Objectives

-- To continue to monitor pupil progress and attainment to ensure that groups with ‘protected characteristics’, are not disadvantaged in their education.
+- To ensure that pupils belonging to groups with ‘protected characteristics’, are not disadvantaged in their education, progress and attainment, and achieve at similar levels to their peers

 These objectives are reviewed at least once every 4 years.